 A Certified Medication Aide is a Certified Nursing Assistant (CNA) or non-licensed direct care person who has completed additional classroom training and is certified to dispense medications to patients while working under the supervision of a Registered Nurse.

 Certified Medication Aides, as members of the healthcare field, are frequently in demand and afforded an above-average salary based on experience.

 A certified medication aide is permitted by the Texas Department of Aging and Disability Services to Administer medications to residents in nursing facilities; intermediate care facilities for individuals with an intellectual disability or related conditions; correctional facilities; long term care facilities; and assisted living facilities.

-Classes will be held on Monday, Tuesday and Thursday evenings at the Abilene Education Center, 717 E. Industrial Blvd.
-This is a 12-week program that includes 140 hours of classroom, lab and practicum experience in an approved facility.
+Classes will be held at the Abilene Education Center, 717 E. Industrial Blvd.
+This program includes 130 hours of classroom, lab and practicum experience in an approved facility.
 The cost is $1,300.